wallix/pylogsparser/README.rst

 * the tag value to parse (raw, body...)
 * the service taxonomy, if relevant, of the normalizer.
 See the end of this document for more details.
+* the optional expandWhitespaces value.
+If set to "yes", spaces or carriage returns in a pattern will be converted to match any whitespace character (line feed, tab, etc).
+   This is to maintain the readability of multiline patterns.

 Default tag types
 .................